 It should be noted, however, that the unemployment rate has actually dropped in Italy, and is currently the lowest it’s been since April 2009.

 You’re likely to have the most trouble with finding employment in Italy if you’re not an Italian speaker.
-Some of the most in-demand jobs in Italy to consider as an expat include becoming a tour guide, nursing, teaching, and becoming a sales representative.
+Some of the most in-demand jobs in Italy to consider as an expat include becoming a tour guide, nursing, teaching English with these TEFL courses, and becoming a sales representative.

 10. High cost of living